unnoun9/fyp-tp/Notes/Getting to know Lean.md

 -- maximum : Nat → Nat → Nat
 ```

-functions in lean are **curried**
+Functions in Lean are **curried**.
-it means: one arg at a time, like this:
+It means: one arg at a time, like this:
 ```lean
 #check maximum 3
 -- maximum 3 : Nat → Nat